 Rents of dwellings

-2011, 3rd quarter
+2012, 1st quarter

 Rents rose by 3.3 per cent in the year

-During the third quarter of 2011, the year-on-year increase in rents was 3.3 per cent.
-Both the rents of non-subsidised rental dwellings and the rents of government subsidised dwellings went up by an average of 3.3 per cent in the whole country.
-In the Greater Helsinki Area the rents of non-subsidised rental dwellings went up by 4.9 per cent and in the rest of Finland by 2.4 per cent.
-Compared to the previous quarter, the rents of non-subsidised dwellings increased by an average of 0.8 per cent and the rents of government subsidised dwellings by 0.6 per cent.
+During the first quarter of 2012, the year-on-year increase in rents was 3.3 per cent.
+The rents of non-subsidised rental dwellings went up by an average of 3.2 per cent in the whole country.
+In the Greater Helsinki Area the rents of non-subsidised rental dwellings went up by 2.3 per cent and in the rest of Finland by 3.7 per cent.
+The rents of government subsidised dwellings rose by 3.4 per cent in the whole country.
+Compared to the previous quarter, the rents of non-subsidised dwellings increased by an average of 0.9 per cent and the rents of government subsidised dwellings dwellings by 1.5 per cent.

-The development of rents and consumer prices, 2005=100

-The data derive from quarterly statistics on rents compiled by Statistics Finland.
+The development of rents and consumer prices, 2005=100 The data derive from quarterly statistics on rents compiled by Statistics Finland.
 The rent statistics are based on interview data collected in connection with the Labour Force Survey and on the Population Register Centre's Building and Dwelling Register.
 Contents